vens8/Online-Class-Helper-Windows/README.md

 (The setup .exe file has been detected only by 2 AVs out of 68 on VirusTotal and it's a common issue with converting files using Pyinstaller.
 It's the fault of the AV vendors for their inaccuracy of malware/trojan detection)

 # Contact
-For any bugs, issues, help, feature requests, contact me via the Help>>Contact on OCH or my contact details are as follows:
+For any bugs, issues, help, feature requests, contact me via the 'Send Feedback' menu on OCH or through:

 - Personal E-mail: vensr.maddula@gmail.com
 - Personal Instagram: https://www.instagram.com/vens8/